antarctica/ansible-php5/README.md

 Note: As the package policy varies between system and non-system package sources, and between operating systems, the version of installed packages is variable.

-Note: On Ubuntu when using system packages only, the `php5-cli` package is selected rather than the `php5` package.
-This is considered a limitation, see the *limitations* section for more information.

 ### PHP configuration files